inmotionsoftware/ims-json/README.md

 ```

 Instead we take a structure-of-arrays approach.
 What this means is that we treat
-each type of json value as a separate array where other elements of the same
+each type of json value as a single separate array where all elements of the
-type are stored together.
+same type are stored together.

 ```c
 // ims-json approach